State of a Sales Order

 Note: If you receive "Not enough inventory available" to confirm your order, please make sure you do not have the Season (Settings>Season) configured to "Available to sell ("in season")".
 If so, you must have "in stock" or "in production" orders to work with.
-To resolve, set Confirmation Quantity Limits to "None".
+To resolve this, set the Limit Sale Quantities to "None".

 The CONFIRMED state

 Once confirmed, the contents of the original order are locked.
 If you need to add products to the order, you will need to revert the order back to the unconfirmed, draft state before reconfirming.
 To cancel products or reduce quantities you can create a Cancellation document and optionally a Credit Note.

 Only confirmed orders are included in the production requirements that Uphance calculates.
 You can view your production requirements on the "Required by SKU" inventory report.

 Once you have fixed all "errors" preventing you from "Confirming the Sale", click the "Confirm Sale" button in the top portion of the screen as described earlier.